Willphillips96/Azure-SIEM-Honeypot-Lab/README.md

 ### Skills Learned

-- Developed understanding of SIEM concepts and utlized practical application.
+- Developed and applied SIEM concepts by building and configuring a SIEM for effective security event monitoring.
 - Effectively managed an Azure Resource Group
 - Successfully deployed a virtual machine and secured it with a complex password.
 - Gained proficiency in KQL Querying.